Skip to main content

 Get free couponLearn more

-What are the risks and warnings for Cosentyx (secukinumab)?
+Risks and warnings for Cosentyx (secukinumab)

 Cosentyx (secukinumab) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-• Risk factors: Active, chronic, or recurrent infection | Having other conditions that raise your risk of infection
+• Risk factors: Active, chronic, or recurrent infection

 Caution when getting vaccines